 IROKO works mainly with identified and presumed victims of trafficking and sexual exploitation.
 The focus of our service provision is to support victims to establish independent lives where they choose, whether that be their country of origin or arrival, including the search for a dignified alternative to prostitution.
 IROKO works alongside several partners, at a local and national/international level, to find the right solution for each individual.
 Important services include legal advice, job-seeking, searching for long-term accommodation, accessing education and training, and psychological support.
 Services such as legal advice and training courses are not offered in-house by IROKO staff, but individuals are signposted to relevant partners and service-providers, and guided through the process of accessing such services.

-IROKO also manages two small shelters in Italy, which are categorised as third-level.
-Each shelter can house up to 3 people at a time, for a maximum of 12 months.
+IROKO also manages one small shelter in Italy, which is categorised as third-level.
+The shelter can house up to 3 people at a time, for a maximum of 12 months.

 The second level offers medium-term accommodation and initial support, for example in terms of learning the Italian language and applying for asylum or other forms of protection in order to stay in Europe.